Colombia Photoblog

 Thursday

 What we thought were firearms being used turned out to be fireworks fired off in celebration of the Virgin Carmen – the patron saint of drivers.
 We were also treated to a spectacular full moon.
-We were scheduled to depart at 6:30am and fortunately there was (good!) coffee before we hit the road.
+We were scheduled to depart at 6:30 am and, fortunately, there was (good!) coffee before we hit the road.

-Our first stop was the home of Donã Elia, who is a member of the Tayronaca Assocation working directly with the farmers.
+Our first stop was the home of Donã Elia, who is a member of the Tayronaca Association working directly with the farmers.
 Our guides for the day are from GrupoTap, a company that commercializes the products produced by Tayronaca and other associations.
-Doña Elia’s family has been growing organic coffee for some time, but is starting to explore growing cacao because of the effects of climate change.
+Doña Elia’s family has been growing organic coffee for some time but is starting to explore growing cacao because of the effects of climate change.

 What immediately struck me was the genuine warmth of the reception by Doña Elia and her family to the GoodSAM team.
 If there is one thing I have learned over the past two decades of traveling to producing countries and observing various attempts at direct trading models, it is that making personal connections is a (the?) key aspect of the process, in addition to making long-term commitments.
 This was not their first visit by the GoodSAM team to see Doña Elia and the mutual respect and trust between the family and the team was immediately obvious, heartfelt, and genuine.